Gay Taipei · City Guide

 Taiwan even has a deity dedicated to managing the love lives of gay individuals and has been a figure of Taiwanese folklore since the 17th century.

 For further details, please visit our Gay Taiwan Country Guide page

 Taipei has a thriving gay scene consisting of Gay Bars, Gay Dance Clubs, Gay Saunas and Gay Massage Spas.
 There is a concentration of gay businesses in and around The Red House 西門紅樓 and Ximen area in Wanhua District, although gay venues are spread out in other parts of the city.
 One of a number of venues found in The Red House is Cafe Dalida, a modern and stylish gay bar that is a popular hangout amongst the city’s gay population.
 The bar boasts nightly live DJs and an impressive outdoor lounge terrace.

 Spread over two floors and located close to The Red House, G.Star is one of Taipei’s most popular gay dance clubs.
 Popular amongst the city’s younger gay population, the club gets very busy on weekends and hosts a range of live performances and themed nights.

 On public bank holidays, there are usually large scale dance party events that attract huge numbers of visitors from other Asian countries including Hong Kong and Thailand.

 The city is served by two airports.
 The Taiwan Taoyuan International Airport (TPE) is the main airport, located about 30 km from the city.
-There is transfer service that picks up and drop off passengers at most major hotels and also stops at the Taipei Main Station.
+There is a transfer service that picks up and drops off passengers at most major hotels and also stops at the Taipei Main Station.

 Taipei City has a very clean and safe Mass Rapid Transit system (MRT).
 It is a driverless elevated system, with the last trains departing at midnight.
 Eating, drinking and smoking are banned in both stations and trains which are clearly identified in English.